European Maritime Force: History

-The first activation of the force was made with exercise EOLO 96 in April 1996, In 2001, officers from Greece and Turkey, respectively, integrated as observers in the Permanent Cell, highlighting the willingness of these countries to become full members.
+The first activation of the force was made with exercise EOLO 96 in April 1996.

 A number of operations and exercises were undertaken in the following years.
 The first was Operation Coherent Behaviour in the eastern Mediterranean Sea in 2002.
-During this operation, EMF was in close cooperation with NATO in the frame of Operation Active Endeavor.
+During this operation, EMF was in close cooperation with NATO in the frame of Operation Active Endeavour.
 This was the first autonomous operation in the history of the force, and was carried out based on a mandate given by the participating nations.

 Upon the completion of this first participation in RWO (Real World Operation), another challenge was taken up by EMF and the force activated to take part in a new RWO.
 Thus, in 2003, EMF took part in Operation Resolute Behaviour in Indian Ocean in support of an international coalition's Operation Enduring Freedom and gradually embedded into it between 2003 and 2005.
 The participation of EMF in an operation like this, demonstrated the EMF Nations' cohesion and their commitment to fight together with the international community against terrorism.